barryclark/jekyll-now/_posts/2015-12-8-microservices-devopscon.md

 ---
 layout: post
-title: DevOpsCon Munich - Is it really about the tools?
+title: DevOpsCon 2015 - Is it really about the tools?
 subtite: A opinionated commentary by Elias Weingaertner
 description:  My personal findings from DevOpsCon 2015 in Munich
 category: conference